Blog →

 To create a shared mailbox in Google Workspace, you can either delegate an account to team members or use a Collaborative Inbox within Google Groups.
 Both enable team members to have access to shared email aliases and reply to messages, however, Collaborative Inbox enables teammates to collaborate around emails.

 If you're using Outlook, you can create a shared mailbox to give permission to team members to view, edit and send emails using share email aliases such as support@company.com.
-You should note that shared mailbox in OUtlook arn't avaible on mobile device.
+You should note that shared mailbox in Outlook aren't available on mobile device.

-Missive Team inboxes are shared inboxes made for collaboration and assignment between team members.
-It is useful for teams who want a "triage" step that will clean up messages for all coworkers at once.
+Missive Team inboxes are shared mailboxes made for collaboration and assignment between team members.
+It is useful for teams who want a "triage" step that will clean up messages for all coworkers at once and for teams who want the ability to see read/unread status at an individual level instead of an email level.

-You can set it up easily by creating a team and giving it access to the email address you want to share.
+You can set it up easily by creating a team and giving it access to the email address or email account that you want to share.

-Distribution List vs. Shared Inbox: Which One Should You Use?
+Distribution Lists vs. Shared Mailboxes: Which One Should You Use?

-If your goal is to collaborate in a team setting, 10 out of 10 times go for the shared mailbox option.
+If your goal is to collaborate on incoming emails in a team setting, 10 out of 10 times go for the shared mailbox option.
 On the other hand, if your only goal is to broadcast information and you're not expecting replies, go for the distribution list.

-Businesses with customer support, sales, or any other customer-facing teams will benefit the most from using shared mailboxes, as it will enable better collaboration and make sure every team member are synchronized.
+Businesses with customer support, sales, or any other customer-facing teams will benefit the most from centralized emails coming into shared mailboxes, as it will enable better collaboration and make sure every team member are synchronized.

 You can find very affordable ways to create distribution lists, whereas shared mailbox solutions tend to be a little more expensive.
 There's a reason for this; one was made with collaboration in mind, and the other is mostly a message forwarder.